 These requirements apply to any student admitted to the Honors College in the Fall 2018 semester or later as well as students admitted prior to Fall 2018 who have chosen to move to T.H.E. curriculum.
 The tables below give a brief overview of these requirements.
 Please note that requirements depend on how many credits a student has earned when they enter the Honors College:

 - Students entering with fewer than 60 credits complete 18 credits beyond the Lower Division Coursework.

-- Students entering with more than 60 credits complete 9 credits beyond the Lower Division Coursework.
+- Students entering with 60 or more credits complete 9 credits beyond the Lower Division Coursework.

 - If you are looking for the "old" requirements that apply to some students admitted prior to Fall 2018, please visit our Legacy Requirements page.